Doly02/ipk-proj-2/README.md

 ## Required theory
-In order to use the program correctly and to understand its output, it is necessary to have a certain base of knowledge in your head, which is described in this chapter.
+In order to use the program correctly and to understand its output, it is necessary to have a certain base of knowledge in your mind, which is described in this chapter.
 The chapter also contains examples of the program output for specific protocol.

 ### Packets